 His group have also undertaken work into questions of how institutions shape health during adolescence and the scope for service systems to response.
 The Gatehouse Project was a cluster randomised trial of the scope for promoting social inclusion in Victorian schools, which demonstrated the profound effects of schools on health and behaviour.
 His group has extended this work to the influence of local communities and understanding how health service systems may better respond to the needs of adolescents and their families.

-In Australia George has been frequently called upon by State and Commonwealth Governments to advise on aspects of adolescent health ranging from alcohol and illicit substance abuse to suicide, men's health and mental service provision.
+In Australia, George has been frequently called upon by State and Commonwealth Governments to advise on aspects of adolescent health ranging from alcohol and illicit substance abuse to suicide, men's health, and mental health.
 Since 2000 he has chaired advisory groups to Australia's Institute of Health and Welfare on the health and development of Australia's children and young people.
-He has over 350 publications that include over 250 peer reviewed papers.
+He has over 600 publications that include over 500 peer-reviewed papers.